 Many of them have multiple contributing causes.
 Therefore, multiple parties could be held liable.
 We leave no stone unturned when investigating your accident so we can hold all liable parties financially accountable.

 How Long Will My Personal Injury Case Take?

 At least several months, possibly a few years.
 Unfortunately, there’s no way to give a better answer without knowing the specifics of your case.
 Even then, cases can sometimes take on a life of their own.

 Even relatively simple cases that settle quickly can take several months before the proceeds hit your bank account.

-If your case is more complex, like many injury cases are, then you could be looking at a prolonged timeline.
-Insurance companies fight hard, and there are often many rounds of tense communications between lawyers before an agreement is reached.
+If your case is more complex then you could be looking at a prolonged timeline.
+Insurers fight hard, and there are often many rounds of tense communications between lawyers before an agreement is reached.

 Sometimes, there may be mediation sessions to allow a neutral third party to facilitate the negotiations.
 All of this takes time, and it’s worth it to get a fair settlement.

 Most of the complex cases get further along in the court process than others.
 Gathering evidence, hiring experts, and participating in court appearances can be time-consuming.

 What’s the Burden of Proof in a Personal Injury Case?

 The burden of proof refers to the legal standard that must be met in court in order to win.